 In April 2019, SB 122: The Insurance Assignment Agreements Act (the "AOB Reform Bill") became law in Florida, effective July 1, 2019.
 Among other things, the AOB Reform Bill is intended to change the way attorneys' fees are calculated to provide less incentive for plaintiff attorneys to file frivolous suits; requires written notice to the insurer of a filing; more clearly informs insureds of their rights; allows Florida domestic insurers the option of offering policies with and without AOB language included; and requires service providers in Florida to give an insurer and the consumer prior written notice of at least 10 business days before filing suit on a claim.
 We are cautiously optimistic that this law will eliminate some of the more egregious practices that have contributed to adverse industry results in Florida.
 However, we believe that the likely estimated impact to exposed loss in reinsurance treaties and programs will not be material.
-Moreover, media outlets have reported that there has been a measurable spike in AOB filings before the bill effective date of July 1, 2019 and that plaintiff firms have announced identified "workarounds" to the AOB Reform Bill provisions.
+Moreover, media outlets have reported that there has been a measurable spike in AOB filings before the bill's effective date of July 1, 2019 and that plaintiff firms have announced identified "workarounds" to the AOB Reform Bill provisions.
 In addition the AOB Reform Bill is not intended to remediate the adverse impacts of prior practices in respect of the large losses in 2017 and 2018.
 In general, we continue to estimate that the dynamics and practices we refer to as "social inflation" will continue to adversely impact loss trends in Florida.
+Moreover, reforms of social inflation trends in Florida or other jurisdictions do not impact the increased risks attributable to changes in climate, demographics and other factors which we estimate are increasing the probability and severity of meteorologically-driven hazards.
 Accordingly, these ongoing challenges have impacted our own risk selection criteria with respect to Florida exposures, and our estimation of the number of programs we believe are submitted at attractive risk-adjusted terms.